PaoyangLab/PeTEM/README.md

 * awk / sort / uniq

 #### Environment setup
-We provide three alternative methods for setting up the environment [here](#set-up-environment). <br>
+> We provide three alternative methods for setting up the environment [here](#set-up-environment).
-The following sections list the software packages and tools used in PeTEM.
+> The following sections list the software packages and tools used in PeTEM.

 <details>
 <summary><b><ins>R version ≥ 4.2 (tested on 4.3.2)</ins></b></summary>